HashCanon/hashcanon.github.io/CONTRIBUTING.md

 Both notebooks rely only on the Python Standard Library plus `matplotlib`.
 Simply open, run all cells, and experiment.

+## Contacts and Resources

+For a detailed list of HashJing contacts and resources, see the page [Contacts and Resources](https://datasattva.github.io/hashjing-res/)

 ## License

 Contributions are accepted under the same dual license as the project: